fernandoPalaciosGit/56eo.github.io/team.md

 </p>
 ## Roberto Beth
 * CTO & Founder
-GIS fanatic.
 Roberto completed his studies with a Bs’c in Forestry specializing in remote sensing at the UPV in Spain.
 Hereafter he completed a MS’c in Spatial Information Management at FH Karnten in Austria, specializing in Environmental Monitoring.
 During his time in Austria he was selected to develop his thesis as external researcher at the Texas A&M University in the US.
 His expertise are data workflows to process observation data and Decision Support Systems based on GIS.
 He worked as a GIS expert for the Swiss National Park and the EAWAG , developing a Multi Decision Support System to assess water management in Alpine Regions.
 At the moment he coordinates the GIS data intake and outtake for n-sea in the Netherlands, while he cooperates for 56EO.

 {% include social-links-roberto.html %}